jimmyfartua/hello-world2/README.md

 Donald Cerrone is about to fight Jorge Masvidal.
 I am from Alpine UT.
 I operate and own a food truck called Sweeto Burrito.
 Next fight is Pena vs Schevchenko, my prediction is Shevchenko by TKO.
+Shevchenko won by arm bar in the second round.